Beyond Single-Turn: A Survey on Multi-Turn Interactions with Large Language Models: Multi-Turn Interaction Tasks

 SQL generation is a subcategory of coding generation that focuses more on data acquisition through large-scale data warehouses.
 Two benchmarks for SQL generation multi-turn LLMs are identified during the literature search.
-MMSQL \cite{guo2024evaluating} focuses on text-to-SQL generation tasks and introduces a Multi-type and Multi-turn text to-SQL test suite, which is a comprehensive benchmark engineered to evaluate the proficiency of LLMs in handling multi-turn text-to-SQL tasks across diverse question types.
+MMSQL \citep{guo2024evaluating} focuses on text-to-SQL generation tasks and introduces a Multi-type and Multi-turn text-to-SQL test suite, which is a comprehensive benchmark engineered to evaluate the proficiency of LLMs in handling multi-turn text-to-SQL tasks across diverse question types.
 MMSQL contains a multi-agent framework anchored by a core Question Detector and Question Decomposer tasked with identifying question types and determining appropriate answering strategies.
 The framework includes two supportive agents: the Schema Selector, which identifies and provides the essential subset of a database schema, and the SQL Refiner, which is dedicated to refining SQL queries.
-EHRAgent \cite{shi-etal-2024-ehragent} demonstrates a specific application of SQL generation in healthcare settings, which speeds up the extraction and interaction of clinician information within electronic health record (EHR) systems.
-EHRAgent~\cite{shi-etal-2024-ehragent} translates EHR question-answering into a tool-use planning process, which integrates query-specific medical information and formulates executable code plans through multi-turn dialogues.
+EHRAgent \citep{shi-etal-2024-ehragent} demonstrates a specific application of SQL generation in healthcare settings, which speeds up the extraction and interaction of clinician information within electronic health record (EHR) systems.
+EHRAgent~\citep{shi-etal-2024-ehragent} translates EHR question-answering into a tool-use planning process, which integrates query-specific medical information and formulates executable code plans through multi-turn dialogues.
 The model is evaluated based on their ability to reason across multiple tables and generate accurate, actionable insights from complex EHR data.

-For education applications, TreeInstruct \cite{kargupta-etal-2024-instruct} transforms LLMs into instructor agents that guide users in debugging and writing better code.
-Acting as a Socratic educator, it plays two roles: the instructor generates tree-based sequential questions, and the verifier identifies tasks to help students understand, assess, and correct their code.
-To evaluate TreeInstruct, the authors created MULTIDEBUG, a dataset derived from popular LeetCode problems with expert-injected syntactical and conceptual bugs.
-Evaluation measures include both qualitative factors (relevance, indirectness, logical flow) and quantitative metrics (success rate).
+For educational applications, TreeInstruct \citep{kargupta-etal-2024-instruct} transforms LLMs into Socratic instructor agents that guide users in debugging and writing better code.
+It operates via two roles: an instructor that generates tree-structured sequential questions, and a verifier that identifies tasks to help students understand, assess, and correct their code.
+To evaluate TreeInstruct, the authors introduce MULTIDEBUG, a dataset derived from LeetCode problems with expert-injected syntactic and conceptual bugs, assessed through both qualitative measures (relevance, indirectness, logical flow) and quantitative metrics (success rate).